ThatCoolCoder/foss-rcas/Docs/ContentCreation/CreatingBaseContent.md

 Aircraft scenes, metadata files, mixes files, thumbnails, etc should be located in a subdirectory of `Scenes/Aircraft` - EG `Scenes/Aircraft/T28`.
 Aircraft 3d models, textures, etc should be located in a subdirectory of `Art/Aircraft`.
 If a propeller sound effect or model has been created for that aircraft, store it in `Art/Aircaft/PropAudio` or `Art/Aircaft/Props` respectively, so that other aircraft can use those assets in the future.

 Locations are the same except that `Aircraft` in the paths is replaced with `Locations`.
+Stuff like vegetation that has been created for locations should be stored in `Art/Locations/Common` (raw files) and `Scenes/Locations/Common` (scenes.)

 ## Integration